 "Hi, Monique!
 You can have an Epsom salts bath - then you will not suffer from backache, and you can soak both breasts at once and relax!

-Epsom salts are great for skin care; it can help with many things, from dry skin, to skin infections (I've even used it on diaper rash) So don't be scared to bath in it.
+Epsom salts are great for skin care; it can help with many things, from dry skin to skin infections (I've even used it on diaper rash) So, don't be scared to bathe in it.

 You can use a cup and a half of Epsom salts in your bath water.

 The tingling sensation is normal.

 "I have just been to the doctors for what I thought was a clogged milk duct.
 It turned out that it was a pus-filled abscess that they had to drain then and there, it was pretty large, and I was feverish.

 The doctor advised me to continue to express from my affected breast but not to give the milk to my 5-week-old baby.

 My question is - is the milk from my affected breast not safe for my baby?
 It makes me want to cry when I have to throw out 4oz of breast milk down the drain!"